How to Grow and Care for Vinca Minor (Periwinkle)

 Vinca Minor Care

-Vinca minor vines have a low sprawling habit, typically growing 3 to 6 inches in height and 18 inches in length.
-The stems of these plants root at their joints as they creep along the ground and spread rapidly to become a pretty flowering ground cover able to fill in a large area and discourage weeds.
+Vinca minor vines have a low sprawling habit, typically growing three to six inches in height and 18 inches in length.
+The stems of these plants root at their joints as they creep along the ground and spread rapidly to become a pretty flowering ground cover.

 Warning